 Slovenia, Bosnia and Croatia.
 For added detail we also purchased an Insight travel Map of Croatia which included major city plans.

-Our outward route is probably the most direct to Croatia and this can largely be accomplished to the Austrian/Slovenian border on free motorways, thereafter, the road across
+Our outward route in 2006 is probably the most direct to Croatia and this can largely be accomplished to the Austrian/Slovenian border on free motorways, thereafter, the road across

 Slovenia to Zagreb and down to the Adriatic coast, is good and toll motorway sections are being added all the time to make it quicker still..
 The 1100 miles from Calais to Zadar